felixgeelhaar/fortify-ts/SECURITY.md

 - Always use rate limiting on public-facing APIs
 - Configure appropriate limits based on your use case
 - Consider per-user and per-IP rate limits
+- Be mindful of what data you use as rate limit keys (avoid raw PII)

 ### Circuit Breaker